Now that Boy Scouts will admit girls, the competition is on

 "The girls got little to no actual camp experience except sleeping in a platform tent that was set up for them before they got to camp," she said.
 "I want my daughter to have the opportunity to camp more than once or twice a summer."

+"Don't get me wrong, I don't hate (the Girl Scouts).
+I am heartbroken and sad about how much they have changed from what I knew, loved and wanted for my daughters," she said.

+She's thankful for the childhood memories she has of Girl Scouts.
+"But I can say without a doubt my husband and I are both very excited about this new opportunity to share a scouting world we love with our children."

-Else said programming is decided among councils and troops, and that plenty of troops offer opportunities for camping and outdoors activities.
+Else said programming is decided among councils and troops, and that plenty of troops still offer camping and outdoors activities.
 The focus on science, technology, engineering and math skills is vital to ensuring that girls are prepared for the marketplace, she said.

 "We have analytics that show our programming works," she said.